bwschmidt/swan-demo-go/README.md

              |              |  |               |  |                |
              +--------------+  +---------------+  +----------------+
 ```

+# Files

+`Procfile` : needed by AWS Elastic Beanstalk to indicate the application
+executable for web services.

+`build.ps1` : builds AWS or Azure packages on Windows ready for manual deployment.

+`build.sh` : builds AWS or Azure packages on Linux ready for manual deployment.

+`cert.ps1` : Creates self signed certificates to run the demo using the https
+scheme.
+You will need `openssl` available in your path environment variable.

+`dep.ps1` : gets SWAN demo dependencies on Windows.

+`Dockerfile.rename` : A sample dockerfile which can be used to build a Docker
+container suitable for use with Azure App Services.

+`appsettings.json` : application settings for production.

+`appsettings.dev.json` : application settings for development.

+`.ebextensions/.config.rename` : AWS Elastic Beanstalk .config template ready for
+additional SSL certificates.

+`hosts-sample` : A sample hosts file containing all the domains used in the demo

+`setup-hosts.sh` : Appends the contents of `hosts-sample` to the system hosts
+file (Linux).

+`setup-hosts.ps1` : Appends the contents of `hosts-sample` to the system hosts
+file (Windows).

+`setup-nodes.ps1` : Registers creators and set's up Swift access and storage
+nodes (Windows).

+`setup-nodes.sh` : Registers creators and set's up Swift access and storage
+nodes (Linux).

+`.vscode/launch.json.rename` : template Visual Studio Code launch settings
+including place holders for the storage environment variable values.

+Note: `.gitignore` will ignore `launch.json`, and `.ebextensions/.config` to
+limit the risk of commits containing access keys.

 # Deployment

 The demo currently supports the following environments:

 * AWS Elastic Beanstalk
+* Azure App Service
 * Local Go SDK

 And the following storage solutions:

 * AWS Dynamo DB
 * Azure Storage Tables
+* Google Firebase
+* Local JSON files.

 ### Get the code